-If you are a Covered Recipient and attend a Genentech-sponsored promotional speaker program, you have the option to opt out of receiving Genentech's in-kind benefits (e.g., meals, valet parking) at the program.
+If you are a Covered Recipient and attend a Genentech-sponsored promotional speaker program, you have the option to opt out of receiving the in-kind benefits (e.g., meals, parking) at the program.
 If you choose to opt out, you may do so by acknowledging on the program sign in sheet and either pay for the meal and parking on your own, or not consume anything at the program.
 For all program attendees who receive Genentech's in-kind benefits at the program, Genentech will report the attendee's name and the value received as required by federal and state disclosure laws.

 In addition, you will have the option to opt out of the Genentech meal at an in-office interaction.
-If you opt out of the meal, then Genentech will not be required to report anything to your name for that interaction.
-You may opt-out by disclaiming on the sign-in sheet or by directly telling the Genentech representative that you wish to opt out.
-If you have specific questions around whether your interactions will be disclosed, or about the opt out process, please contact Genentech at sunshinequestions-[email protected]
+You may opt-out by acknowledging on the sign-in sheet or by directly informing the Genentech representative that you wish to opt out.

 No, the Sunshine Act does not replace state laws.
 Any meal or spending prohibitions that exist in your state remain in place, and any state can add such prohibitions in the future.
-The Sunshine Act requirements will preempt some similar state reporting requirements, but Genentech currently plans to continue reporting all required spend to these states.
-State marketing laws requiring explicit disclosure currently exist in Massachusetts, Vermont, Connecticut, Nevada, Minnesota, and Washington DC.
+The Sunshine Act requirements will preempt some similar state reporting requirements when applicable.
+State marketing laws requiring explicit disclosure currently exist in Connecticut, Massachusetts, Minnesota, Nevada, Oregon, Vermont, and Washington DC.

 Each line item that Genentech reports to CMS will be available on the public report in detail, including but not limited to: